Susan Lynch (pediatrician): First Lady of New Hampshire

 Lynch was the First Lady of New Hampshire from 2005 to 2013.
 Lynch was a strong advocate of proper nutrition and physical exercise and the danger of childhood obesity.
 She served as the spokesperson for the physical activity program "Walk NH," which is designed to challenge New Hampshire families to have fun getting in shape.
 She endorsed legislation that would have required New Hampshire public schools to record the body mass index of students in grades 1, 4, 7 and 10 unless the child's parents objected.

+Political involvement

 In November 2007, Lynch endorsed Hillary Clinton for President of the United States and became a national co-chairperson for the Clinton campaign.

 Personal life

 Lynch and her husband have three children, two daughters, Jacqueline and Julia, and a son, Hayden.
+Their daughter, Julia Williams, had been expected to run for governor in the 2026 election before ultimately declining, citing health issues.
 Lynch lives in Hopkinton, New Hampshire.